Military police vehicle: Canada

-Canadian Forces Military Police patrol vehicles are painted white with two red stripes and a police logo.
-CFMP Reserve and regular field units have trucks painted military green that say "Military Police Militaire" and have a red topper light.
-Because of the terrain on certain bases, some units also have bicycles, all-terrain vehicles (ATV), snowmobiles and watercraft.
+Canadian Forces Military Police (CFMP) patrol vehicles are painted white with two red stripes and a police logo.
+CFMP reserve and regular field units have trucks painted olive green that say "Military Police Militaire" and have red or red and blue lights.
+Because of the terrain on certain bases, some units also have bicycles, all-terrain vehicles (ATVs), snowmobiles and watercraft.

 United States

-When forward deployed, United States military police units customarily employ HMMWVs or internal security vehicles called the M1117 Armored Security Vehicle.
+When forward deployed, United States military police units customarily employ HMMWVs (colloquial: Humvees) or internal security vehicles called the M1117 armored security vehicle.
 When conducting on-post law enforcement, military police typically employ patrol cars similar to those used by civilian police departments.
 Overseas U.S. Military installations may employ patrol cars similar to those of their host country.

-Special agents of the United States Army Criminal Investigation Division or other military special investigation branches, may employ unmarked civilian vehicles in the course of their duties within the United States.
-In combat zones, these agents employ the same tactical vehicles as regular military police units.
+Special agents of the military investigative agencies may employ unmarked civilian vehicles in the course of their duties within the United States.
+In combat zones, these agents employ the same tactical vehicles as other military police units.